Wu Han (historian): 1937–1953

 When the war with Japan broke out in 1937, Wu joined National Southwestern Associated University in Kunming.
 While there, he wrote a full scale biography of the founder of the Ming dynasty, Zhu Yuanzhang, published in 1943, expanded and revised in 1947.
 He became a leading intellectual in the democratic movement of the 1940s, as well as a widely published essayist.
 Through his part in the China Democratic League he was enlisted in the founding of the People's Republic in 1949.

 When the new United Front was founded, as a member of the Democratic League, Wu was asked to take the position of Vice Mayor of Beijing in charge of education and cultural affairs for the 6 county municipal area that became a model for municipalities across the PRC.
 In the 1950s, Wu represented China abroad on cultural tours and popularized his research at home, using figures from history as models and allegorical figures.
-He became a member of the Chinese Communist Party secretly in the mid-50s; this was not known by his colleagues or by Party members except at the very highest level.
+He became a member of the Chinese Communist Party secretly in 1957; this was not known by his colleagues or by Party members except at the very highest level.
 It was only revealed in the Cultural Revolution by the Red Guard accusations after they found his files.

 As a historian, Wu was a pioneering researcher into the Ming dynasty.
 The topic had been taboo under the Qing dynasty.